codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ---
-title: "Runtime architectures"
+title: "Runtime architecture"
 description: ""
 group: installation
 toc: true
 ---

-Overview TBD
+If you have familiarized yourself with the different installation, here's a deep dive into the architecture and components of Codefresh Runner and GitOps runtime architectures.

-## Codefresh CI/CD architecture
+## Runner architecture

 The most important components are the following: